GioMez/Iris/README.md

 </h1>

-LaTeX produces gorgeous typography, and LilyPond does the same for engraved music.
-The price of admission is gigabytes of toolchain installed on every machine where you want to compile a source and, however long I searched, I never found a good web editor for LilyPond that handled compilation, font management, and preview all from a browser tab (and could run on a server of my own).
+LaTeX produces gorgeous typography, and LilyPond does the same for engraved music and I use and love them both.
+But working with both usually means juggling more than one editor, and the price of admission is gigabytes of toolchain installed on every machine where you want to compile a source.
+In the end, I never found a good web editor for LilyPond that handled compilation, font management, and preview all from a browser tab (and could run on a server of my own).